Executive Recruiting Challenges Are Common

 Executive Search Methods Are Outdated

-Another reason that executive search is so hard is because executive recruiting “best practices” are outdated.
+Another large recruiting challenge is that executive recruiting “best practices” are outdated.
 The process hasn’t really changed in more than half a century.
 Again, it isn’t rocket science.
-To solve the problem, all you need to do is listen to the frustrations of executive search buyers, invest in serious research expertise, and institute new, improved methodology.
+To solve the problem, all you need to do is listen to the frustrations of executive search buyers, invest in serious research expertise, and institute a new, improved methodology.
 It is basic common sense.
 That’s what we did at The Good Search.

 Smarter Executive Search Is Easier